palmergroup/hmcwithlammps/README.md

 Notes:
 - A manuscript documenting the code development and validation strategy is currently in preparation
-- The code was developed and tested using LAMMPS-17Nov16 release
+- The code was developed and tested using Python 2.7 and LAMMPS-17Nov16 release
 - The Python scripts require LAMMPS to be built as a shared library (see http://lammps.sandia.gov/doc/Section_start.html)

 Installing LAMMPS as a shared library (LAMMPS-17Nov16 release):
 1. Build LAMMPS as a shared library